Scorpio Tankers Inc. (STNG) Shares Plummet Below 1-Year High

-Scorpio Tankers Inc. (NYSE: STNG)’s stock price has gone decline by -2.06 in comparison to its previous close of 47.59, however, the company has experienced a -10.93% decrease in its stock price over the last five trading days.
+Scorpio Tankers Inc. (NYSE: STNG) has seen a decline in its stock price by -0.02 in relation to its previous close of 46.29.
+However, the company has experienced a -4.66% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Scorpio Tankers Inc. (NYSE: STNG) Right Now?

-Scorpio Tankers Inc. (NYSE: STNG) has a price-to-earnings ratio that is above its average at 4.67x. and a 36-month beta value of 0.38.
-Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Scorpio Tankers Inc. (NYSE: STNG) has a price-to-earnings ratio of 3.13x that is above its average ratio.
+Additionally, the 36-month beta value for STNG is 0.39.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Scorpio Tankers Inc. (STNG) by analysts is $76.97, which is $27.1 above the current market price.
-The public float for STNG is 48.45M, and at present, short sellers hold a 7.74% of that float.
-On May 05, 2023, the average trading volume of STNG was 1.33M shares.
+The average price predicted by analysts for STNG is $76.19, which is $25.83 above the current price.
+The public float for STNG is 48.90M and currently, short sellers hold a 7.67% ratio of that float.
+The average trading volume of STNG on May 10, 2023 was 1.34M shares.

 STNG’s Market Performance

-The stock of Scorpio Tankers Inc. (STNG) has seen a -10.93% decrease in the past week, with a -14.13% drop in the past month, and a -5.24% fall in the past quarter.
-The volatility ratio for the week is 5.16%, and the volatility levels for the past 30 days are at 3.99% for STNG.
-The simple moving average for the last 20 days is -15.54% for STNG’s stock, with a simple moving average of -6.16% for the last 200 days.
+The stock of Scorpio Tankers Inc. (STNG) has seen a -4.66% decrease in the past week, with a -16.31% drop in the past month, and a -15.35% fall in the past quarter.
+The volatility ratio for the week is 3.86%, and the volatility levels for the past 30 days are at 4.09% for STNG.
+The simple moving average for the last 20 days is -14.13% for STNG stock, with a simple moving average of -7.06% for the last 200 days.

 Analysts’ Opinion of STNG